asayed82/my-sample-agents/README.md

-# Project Pastra 2.0 Agent Development Kit Edition
+# Sample ADK Agents with Live Streaming

 ## Overview

-This repo empowers developers to build robust, live Agents using (Google ADK)[https://google.github.io/adk-docs/] that facilitate real-time multimodal interactions with end-users through audio, video, and text.
+This repo empowers developers to build robust, live Agents using [Google ADK](https://google.github.io/adk-docs/) that facilitate real-time multimodal interactions with end-users through audio, video, and text.

 It is a quick adaptation of  [Project Livewire](https://github.com/heiko-hotz/project-livewire/tree/main) created by Heiko Hotz, a modern multimodal chat solution that leverages Google's Gemini 2.0 and its Live Streaming API to enable real-time voice, text, and visual interactions.